NathanYee/Video-Processing/README.md

 * IMAGEUTILS.py - An alias for scipy image utilities
 * UTILS.py - General utilities.
 Mostly file processing helper functions
 * XMLUTILS.py - XML related utilites

-* deinterlace_images.ipynb - deinterlaces images that are extracted from MBARI video data
+* deinterlace_images.py - deinterlaces images that are extracted from MBARI video data
-* dir_creation.ipynb - creates all necessary directories used by various python scripts
+* dir_creation.py - creates all necessary directories used by various python scripts
 * done.pkl - stores with files have been deitnerlaced, probably needs to be renamed
-* ffmpeg_extractor.ipynb - uses ffmpeg and python subprocess calls to extract images from videos
+* ffmpeg_extractor.py - uses ffmpeg and python subprocess calls to extract images from videos
-* image_mean.ipynb - calculates the mean image channels from images that are used in the training data
+* image_mean.py - calculates the mean image channels from images that are used in the training data
-* simple_annotations.ipynb - creates annotations in the "simple annotation" format of the training and testing data
+* simple_annotations.py - creates annotations in the "simple annotation" format of the training and testing data